lchin10/chin-ec530-project2/README.md

 This application provides a secure platform for users to upload various types of documents, and get various forms of information about the text.

-### 4/20/2024 Update:

-- Added queue to backend for file analysis functions

 ### 4/16/2024 Update:

 - Added functionality to get some file info: